 2.01.
 Tax Exemption.
 This Corporation is organized exclusively for one or more of the purposes as specified in Section 501(c)(6) of the Internal Revenue Code of 1986, as amended (hereinafter the “Code”), including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under Section 501(c)(6) of the Code.

 3.01.
 Members.
 The Corporation shall have members.
 Membership in the VAPA Association shall include physician assistants of good moral character who meet the requirements for membership as prescribed within these Bylaws.

-A. Membership in the VAPA Association will be restricted to persons who are graduates or students of an Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) or its predecessor or successor agencies, approved program and/or who are employed or retired from the Department of Veterans Affairs, or as otherwise stated in these Bylaws.
+A. Founding Fellow, Fellow, and Associate Membership in the VAPA Association will be restricted to persons who are graduates or students of an Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) or its predecessor or successor agencies, approved program and/or who are employed or retired from the Department of Veterans Affairs, or other membership as otherwise stated in these Bylaws.

 B. Membership in the VAPA Association shall be in keeping with the policies of the AAPA.
 (The Secretary of the VAPA Association will keep a copy of AAPA Constituent Chapter policy, Charter Guidelines and act as liaison with the Chapter and Member Relations Committee of the AAPA to keep current on the policies.)

 C. Membership will be maintained by the following categories.